mrkkrp/markkarpov.com/tutorial/th.md

 dataToExpQ :: Data a => (forall b.
 Data b => b -> Maybe (Q Exp)) -> a -> Q Exp
 ```

-`dataToExpQ` works just like `liftData` but it allows us to overwrite
+`dataToExpQ` works just like `liftData`, but it allows us to override the
 lifting for the values for which `forall b.
 Data b => b -> Maybe (Q Exp)`
 returns `Just`.
-Don't be afraid of the rank-2-type here.
+Don't be afraid of the rank-2 type here.
 The `forall`
 quantification of `b` inside that function in parentheses means that the
 function literally works *for all* `b`, but the choice of `b` is made not at
 the call site of `dataToExpQ`, but at the call site of this `forall b.
-Data
+Data b
-b => b -> Maybe (Q Exp)` function.
-Similarly, the choice of `a` is made at
+=> b -> Maybe (Q Exp)` function.
+Similarly, the choice of `a` is made at the
-the call site of `dataToExpQ` which also has an implicit `forall a.` at the
+call site of `dataToExpQ`, which also has an implicit `forall a.` at the
 beginning of its type signature.
 See the symmetry?
-(If you're a beginner,
+(If you're a beginner, you
-you may not understand rank-N-types immediately, in that case don't
+may not understand rank-N types immediately; in that case, don't despair.)
-despair.)

 `cast` performs type-safe casting between two types: